Chart Color Schemes

 Health performance in Bega - Tathra is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Bega-Tathra faces significant health challenges, with common conditions prevalent among both younger and older age groups.
-Private health cover is low at approximately 47% (around 4,306 people), compared to the national average of 55.3%.
+Health data indicates significant challenges for Bega - Tathra, with high prevalence of common health conditions across both younger and older age groups.
+Private health cover stands at approximately 47% (around 4,306 people), lower than the national average of 55.3%.

 Frequently Asked Questions - Health